 - Studies on Parks Generally

 - Capital City Parks Guide (2014): Report intended to provide the tools to help Harford nurture its park system over the coming decades.

 - Hartford Parks: City database of Hartford’s public parks including an interactive map.

 - The Park System of Hartford, Connecticut (2007): In depth report on the history, challenges, and potential future blueprint of Hartford’s park system by The Trust for Public Land.

 - The Picturesque Parks of Hartford (1900): Short book describing Hartford’s efforts in developing one of the finest park systems in the nation.

 - Urban Tree Canopy Assessment & Planting Plan (2014): Report establishes baseline data on the extent and function of the existing urban forest, analyzes recent changes and trends, and provides tools, data, and other resources to guide future community forest management reforestation efforts.

-- Hartford’s Birds – Park Habitat Revitalization and Conservation (2014): Project aims to enhance habitat, provide public with information specific to local bird habitat, and to reduce urban migratory bird hazards.
+- Hartford’s Birds – Park Habitat Revitalization and Conservation (2016): Project, spearheaded by Park Watershed, aims to enhance habitat, provide public with information specific to local bird habitat, and to reduce urban migratory bird hazards.

 - Green Infrastructure Around the Capitol:

 - Hartford Green Capitols Project: Demonstration to highlight green infrastructure retrofits and low impact development projects supported by DEEP’s Watershed Management Program.
 Click

 - Greening America’s Capitals – Hartford, Connecticut (2014): Project to help state capitals develop an implementable vision of distinctive, environmentally friendly neighborhoods that incorporate innovative green building and green infrastructure strategies.